ashleygold/DNREC-Estuary-Game/Stewart_Buxton_Lab9/lab9_activity.md

 1. What does `git diff` display?

     ```
+git diff displays the differences between the current version of unstaged (but tracked) files and the last version that was committed
     ```

 2. What does `git diff --cached` display?

     ```
+git diff --cached displays the changes between staged files and the last version that was committed
     ```

 3. Formulate a sequence of commands to unstage changes to `names.txt`,